tossww/deca-study-app/rules.md

 #### Before Starting Work:
 1. ✅ Update PRD.md (if feature/change)
+2. ✅ Update TODO.md with tasks in appropriate sections
-2. ✅ Update TodoWrite with tasks
+3. ✅ Update TodoWrite with tasks (matching TODO.md)
-3. ✅ Log session start in log.md
+4. ✅ Log session start in log.md
-4. ✅ Mark appropriate todo as in_progress
+5. ✅ Mark appropriate todo as in_progress (in both TODO.md and TodoWrite)

 #### During Development:
-- Update todo status as work progresses
+- Update todo status in both TODO.md and TodoWrite as work progresses
+- Check off completed items in TODO.md with [x]
+- Move items between sections in TODO.md as status changes
 - Log significant decisions or issues in log.md
 - Maintain only ONE todo as in_progress at a time

 #### After Completing Work:
-1. ✅ Mark todos as completed immediately
+1. ✅ Mark todos as completed in TodoWrite immediately
+2. ✅ Check off completed items [x] in TODO.md
+3. ✅ Move completed items to archive if major feature
-2. ✅ Update PRD.md status if applicable
+4. ✅ Update PRD.md status if applicable
-3. ✅ Log completion and results in log.md
+5. ✅ Log completion and results in log.md
 4. ✅ **Test the changes thoroughly**
 5. ✅ Run lint/typecheck if available
 6. ✅ **NEVER ask user to test - always test yourself first**